 While making verbal scholarship offers to recruits in 8th, 9th and 10th grade is illegal, you can expect college coaches to be recruiting and evaluating prospects.
 Here is how that process works.

 Early recruiting refers to the trend of college coaches recruiting athletes before the NCAA rules allow them to initiate communication with those recruits.
-For most Division I and Division II sports, coaches can start proactively reaching out to recruits sometime around the beginning of their junior year of high school.
-However, many coaches—think: Division I and some top-tier DII schools—offer scholarships to athletes as young as 7th and 8th grade.
-And it’s technically not against the rules.
+For most Division I and Division II sports, coaches can start proactively reaching out to recruits June 15 after sophomore year or September 1 of junior year.
+However, many coaches—think: Division I and some top-tier DII schools—will make scholarship offers to athletes as young as 7th and 8th grade.

 If the coach is truly interested in that recruit, they can extend a verbal scholarship offer.
 A verbal offer is a non-legally binding scholarship offer, and college coaches can extend verbal offers to a recruit of any age.
 It’s essentially a way for the coach to say, “I’m reserving a spot on my team for you.”
 However, because verbal offers aren’t legally binding, coaches—and athletes—can back out of them at any point.

 With recent updates to the NCAA rules, in all sports except football, M/W basketball and baseball, college coaches will no longer be allowed to extend verbal scholarship offers to student-athletes before June 15 after their sophomore year or September 1 of their Junior year.
 In addition, many of the loopholes that allowed coaches and recruits to communicate have been closed.
 Despite these new rules, coaches will still be “recruiting” elite prospects early in high school.